fotober

 Professional wholesalers maintain relationships with at least 50 active buyers.
 Attend local real estate investment meetings and industry events.
 Build connections with property managers and contractors who work with investors.
 Regular communication helps understand buyer preferences and requirements.

 Social media platforms provide valuable networking opportunities for wholesalers.
 Join local real estate investment groups on Facebook and LinkedIn.
-Participate in online forums where investors discuss deals and opportunities.
+Participate in online forums where investors discuss deals, real estate video editing services, and other opportunities.
 Professional wholesalers often host their own meetups to build their network.

 Professional wholesalers maintain relationships with many active buyers